etlbox/etlbox.website/doks_v0.5/content/en/product/release-notes/index.md

 draft: false
 ---

+## Version 2.6.8

+#### Features:
+- Network Execute/ExecuteAsync now accepts CancellationToken instead of CancellationTokenSource (BREAKING CHANGE)

+#### Bug fixes:
+- LogLevel for messages for each batch of processed rows during processing reduced to Debug (was Information before) - final amount still logged as Information
+- DisableLogging now also disables logging for Trace/Fatal message (were always logged before)

 ## Version 2.6.7

-#### Bug fixes

-- Lookup: When retrieving multiple values from source, unmatched input data was filtered out - this is fixed

-## Features
+#### Features

 - Distinct: now offers LinkDuplicatesTo(..) to forward duplicates into separate output
 - DbMerge: Performs implicit type cast when determining equality of CompareColumns
 - DbMerge: Records marked as deletion but not present in destination now flagged with ChangeAction NotFound
 - DbMerge: Adding ColumnConverters

+#### Bug fixes

+- Lookup: When retrieving multiple values from source, unmatched input data was filtered out - this is fixed

 ## Version 2.6.6